1947

 few years after they moved into the Apache Fires house they had a cook named Jane (last

-one holiday when "smoked turkey" was served to guests- wonder if one of these birds was
+when 'smoked turkey' was served to guests, wonder if one of these birds was dinner?
+To the left

-dinner?
-To the left is one of the earliest images of the house after completion with turkeys
+is one of the earliest images of the house after completion with turkeys strolling the lawns.
+The

-strolling the lawns.
-The ranch had geese, chickens, bovines and horses.
-The original stairs to
+ranch had geese, chickens, bovines, and horses.
+The original stairs to the studio curved at the

-the studio curved at the bottom (as seen) but this was changed by subsequent owners.
-No one
+bottom (as seen) but this was changed by subsequent owners.
+No one was allowed upstairs on

-was allowed upstairs on the sky deck or in the studio.
-This was considered Jack and Helen's
+the sky deck or in the studio, as this was considered Jack and Helen's private quarters and they

-private quarters and they always stayed up there when at the ranch instead of (below) in the
+always stayed up there when at the ranch, instead of (below) in the master bedroom, as the

 fireplace, darkroom for Jack's photography, and sleeping area.
 It even had evaporative cooling

 for hot summer days.
-After Jack and Helen divorced in June of 1950 Helen continued to claim
+After Jack and Helen divorced, in June of 1950, Helen continued to claim

-daytime use- cooking etc. I would not be a bit surprised if the studio was the most haunted part
+daytime use- cooking, etc. I would not be a bit surprised if the studio was the most haunted part

 of the house simply because of the energy there of Jack and Helen, and later just Helen.